david-l-anderson-dlande/CampaignContributions/README.md

 Submitted; but as is the nature of software, never "done".

-Next steps:
+Interesting; when using a dictionary to loop over the line test suite, need to define the dictionary after the functions it contains.

+I have now completed

+* refactor validation functions
+* Also clean up function and variable names, using underscores.
+* Oh, and split the line once, instead of many times.
+* look up `with ,` syntax

+which means my Next steps are:

 * Refactor a couple of loops for clarity
 * add sys.arg features
 * turn into a class
 * look into further performance improvements (testing indicates little RAM use, but over a minute with ~4GB input;
      trade in using more RAM for time?)
-* refactor validation functions
-* Also clean up function and variable names, using underscores.
-* Oh, and split the line once, instead of many times.
-* look up `with ,` syntax